Content Map Terms

 Treatment for stuttering often includes counselling for the parents and speech therapy for the child.
 The main goal of treatment is to help your child learn to speak as smoothly as possible.

-Parent counselling can help you understand how speech develops and teach you how to relate to your child in a way that will helps his or her speech.
+Parent counselling can help you understand how speech develops and teach you how to relate to your child in a positive way.
 You'll also learn how to help your child at home by using proper eye contact and body language when your child is trying to talk to you.

 Speech therapy is important in some cases, especially if your child's stuttering lasts, gets worse, or is severe.
 Working with a speech therapist can help your child master certain speech and language skills and feel better about his or her ability to speak.